microsoft/autogen/python/docs/src/core-concepts/ai-agents.md

 See [samples](https://github.com/microsoft/agnext/tree/main/python/samples#tool-use-examples)
-for more examples of using tools with agents, including how to use broadcast communication model for tool execution.
+for more examples of using tools with agents, including how to use broadcast communication model for tool execution, and how to intercept tool execution for human-in-the-loop approval.

 ## Memory